A review of the biosecurity import requirements for fresh date fruit (Phoenix dactylifera) from Middle East and North Africa Region

 New scientific information

-Scientific information can be provided to the department at any time, including after a review has been completed.
-The department will consider the information provided and will review the import policy, if required.
+Scientific information can be provided to us at any time, even after a risk analysis has been completed.
+We will consider the information provided and review the analysis.

 Meeting Australia's food standards